abhin4v/abhin4v.github.io/posts/fast-sudoku-solver-in-haskell-1.md

 ## Conclusion

 In this rather verbose article, we learned how to write a simple Sudoku solver in Haskell step-by-step.
 In the later parts of this series, we'll delve into profiling the solution and figuring out better algorithms and data structures to solve Sudoku more efficiently.
 The code till now is available [here][7].
-This post can be discussed on [r/haskell].
+Discuss this post on [r/haskell] or comment below.

 [Sudoku]: https://en.wikipedia.org/wiki/Sudoku
 [Haskell]: https://www.haskell.org/